-A slight shortage of chives and sage from Mexico continues on the East Coast.
-On the West Coast, most, if not all, herbs from Mexico are experiencing limited availability due to ongoing weather conditions.
-This is expected to persist for the next few weeks, until temperatures warm up.
+Thyme and tarragon are limited on the east coast, with tarragon being extremely scarce.
+On the west coast, most, if not all, herbs from Mexico are experiencing limited availability due to ongoing weather conditions.
+This is expected to persist until temperatures warm up.